 - New Zealand is the second-freest economy in the world, according to the Index of Economic Freedom, with a score of 83.9.

-now so we can help you get your new business up and running in no time.
+Contact us now so we can help you get your new business up and running in no time.
 We assist investors who wish to know more about New Zealand startups.